sadegh15khedry/ML-Algorithms-From-Scratch/Decision-Tree/README.md

-# decision Tree From The Scatch
+# Decision Tree From The Scatch

 ## Introduction